Gisèle Pineau: Early life and career

 In 1956, Gisèle Pineau was born in Paris, France.
 During her youth, she divided her time between France and Guadeloupe due to her father's stationing in the military.
 Pineau struggled with her identity as a Black immigrant due to the racism and xenophobia she experienced at her all-white school in the Kremlin-Bicêtre suburb.
 Pineau took to writing in order to console the difficulties of her French upbringing and Caribbean heritage, as her works would connect the two cultures rather than separating them.
 She is aligned with the créolité literary movement, and in the 1990s was among the most prominent of Guadeloupean créolité-adjacent writers, alongside Ernest Pépin.

 In her writings, she uses the oral tradition of storytelling in fictional works to reclaim the narratives of Caribbean culture.
 She also focuses on racism and the effects it can have on a young girl trying to discover her own cultural identity.
 Her book L'Exil Selon Julia highlights this, as she relies on the memories and experiences of her aged grandmother to help her learn about her society's traditions and her own cultural background.
 In the book, she also mentions that the discrimination she felt as a child did not only apply to French society in Paris, but also to the people of Guadeloupe, who rejected her for being too cosmopolitan upon her return to the land of her ancestors.

-She for many years lived in Paris and, whilst maintaining her writing career, has also returned to being a psychiatric nurse in order to balance out her life; but she recently has moved back to Guadeloupe.
+For many years, she lived in Paris and, whilst maintaining her writing career, has also returned to being a psychiatric nurse in order to balance out her life; but she recently moved back to Guadeloupe.